-Substep 2: Look to the Inner Circle column.
-If there’s a check mark that means the individual in that list is not just a Connection of your potential donor, they’re also a member of your Inner Circle.
+Substep 2: Utilize the Inner Circle filter.
+If someone shows up it means that individual is not just a Connection of your potential donor, they’re also a member of your Inner Circle.

 Substep 3: Reach out to your Inner Circle member.
 They should be able to help!

 - Note: For more information, see our Inner Circle Guide.

 Step 3: Always consider the nature of the relationship.